Coherent modeling of longitudinal causal effects on binary outcomes

 \section{Parameterizations of binary SNMMs}

-We now consider full parametric likelihood based inference of the SNMM parameters.
-In general, maximum likelihood fitting of $\bm \alpha$ involves specifying additional nuisance models, as the SNMMs alone do not give rise to the likelihood in \eqref{eqn:probabilities}.
-Moreover, \emph{unconstrained} maximum likelihood estimation of SNMM parameters requires that (I) the SNMMs are variation independent of each other; (II) the nuisance models are variation independent of the SNMMs; (III) there exists a bijection between the likelihood in \eqref{eqn:probabilities} and the combination of the SNMMs and the nuisance models.
+We now consider the case with a binary outcome $Y$.
+In this case, regression models on $E[Y\mid l_0, a_0, l_1, a_1]$ and $f(L_1\mid l_0, a_0)$ give rise to likelihood functions.
+Hence, in principle, one may use likelihood-based inference for inferring the SNMM parameters.
+However, similar to the case of SMMs discussed in Section \ref{sec:smm}, with a binary $Y$, the models for \eqref{eqn:a0} -- \eqref{eqn:baseline2} are variation dependent on each other, leading to undesirable consequences for interpretation, estimation and computation.
+These problems may be avoided if (I) the SNMMs are variation independent of each other; (II) the nuisance models are variation independent of the SNMMs; (III) for each value of $l_0$ there exists a bijection between the the $(8+2)$ parameters $E[Y\mid l_0,a_0,l_1,a_1]$, $E(L_1\mid l_0,a_0)$ and the combination of SNMMs and nuisance models.
 In Section \ref{subsec:var_ind_snmm}, we show that (I) is true for multiplicative SNMMs but not for additive SNMMs.
-In other words, in general estimators for the additive SNMM parameters may not be obtained via unconstrained maximum likelihood estimation.
-On the other hand, to construct an unconstrained MLE for the multiplicative SNMM parameters, in Section \ref{subsec:2time} and \ref{subsec:general}, we propose novel nuisance models that satisfy criteria (II) and (III).
+As a result, in general, estimators for the additive SNMM parameters may not be obtained via unconstrained maximum likelihood estimation.
+On the other hand, to construct an unconstrained MLE for the multiplicative SNMM parameters, in Section \ref{subsec:2time} and \ref{subsec:general}, we propose novel nuisance functions that satisfy criteria (II) and (III).